 California expressly preempts local governments from regulating in the areas of registration or licensing of firearms; manufacture, sale or possession of imitation firearms; and licensing or permitting with respect to the purchase, ownership, possession or carrying of a concealable firearm in the home or place of business.30 In other areas, courts have found that local governments have a great deal of authority to regulate firearms and ammunition in their communities.31 For example, courts have rejected preemption challenges to many local firearms and ammunition laws, including ordinances regulating the location and operation of firearms dealers, and the sale and possession of firearms and ammunition on county-owned property.32

 In 2009, Nebraska enacted a law depriving cities and villages of “the power to regulate the ownership, possession, or transportation of a concealed handgun,” at least as applied to people authorized to carry a concealed handgun under Nebraska law.33 Like most states, Nebraska requires a person to obtain a permit to carry a concealed handgun in public.
-In 2010, Nebraska clarified that cities and villages are also prohibited from requiring the registration of a concealed handgun owned, possessed, or transported by a holder of a concealed carry permit.34 According to the Attorney General of Nebraska, these provisions invalidated Omaha’s handgun registration requirement as applied to concealed carry permit holders.35 For more information about concealed carry permits, see our summary on Carrying Concealed Weapons.
+In 2010, Nebraska clarified that cities and villages are also prohibited from requiring the registration of a concealed handgun owned, possessed, or transported by a holder of a concealed carry permit.34 According to the Attorney General of Nebraska, these provisions invalidated Omaha’s handgun registration requirement as applied to concealed carry permit holders.35 For more information about concealed carry permits, see our summary on Concealed Carry.
 For more information about the registration of firearms, see our summary on the Registration of Firearms.
 There are no laws expressly limiting local authority to regulate firearms or ammunition in Nebraska outside of the context of concealed handgun permit holders.

 States that have enacted broad preemption statutes